nikfrank/checkers-cp-workshop/README.md

 #### delay move for UX

-we can wait half a second before reviewing how the `calculatePiecesAfterMove` function is working
+let's have the computer player wait wait half a second before moving his piece

+then we'll review how the `calculatePiecesAfterMove` function is working

 <sub>./src/Game.js</sub>
 ```js